Determiner spreading

-Researchers have found when a language shows ellipsis within a Determiner phrase, and in particular those with adjective phrases, determiner spreading does not occur.
-Due to this, we do not find determiner spreading in languages such as Romance Languages as well as English.

 Languages with determiner spreading

 Determiner spreading in Albanian

 Determiner spreading is found in Albanian where two definite articles are used for just one referent boy.
 As shown in (1) and (2), the ordering of the noun and the adjective does not matter, as long as the determiner falls before the adjective.

 In Albanian, either of these sentence constructions in (1) and (2) are grammatical to mean the good boy.
 In both of the sentences the determiner i marks the referent boy.
 It is noted that the determiner i is a morphological entity to mark the adjectival class rather than definiteness of the noun, as is found in Greek below.

 Modern Greek

 In Modern Greek, determiner spreading is not obligatory, and it contrasts with a non-spreading example in (3):